KatiRemo/testingTelephones_unitTesting/phoneAPI.md

 ## Class PhoneRegister

 Persons are uniquely identified by firstname and lastname.
 There can't be two persons with the same name.
+Phone numbers are also unique.

 ## **constructor(data)**